Research output per year

 For more details about the research topics, expertise and interests of this academic, click on the fingerprint icon

-He graduated with a BSc (Hons) in Psychology at the University of Leeds in 1979 and trained as a clinical psychologist at the University of Leeds between 1983 and 1985.
-He then completed a PhD in health anxiety and medical reassurance at the University of Leeds in 1994 whilst working full time as a clinical psychologist and completed a post graduate certificate in cognitive therapy at the University of Durham and the Newcastle Cognitive Therapy Centre in 1997.
-He has worked in NHS and community mental health services since 1979 and as a clinical psychologist in adult mental health and primary care settings, and was an NHS psychological therapies service manager for over ten years.
+He graduated with a BSc (Hons) in Psychology at the University of Leeds and trained as a clinical psychologist at the University of Leeds between 1983 and 1985.
+He then completed a PhD at the University of Leeds in 1994 whilst working full time as a clinical psychologist which included the development of the Health Anxiety Questionnaire (HAQ) and investigated patients' responses to medical reassurance.
+He completed a post graduate certificate in Cognitive Therapy at the Newcastle Cognitive Therapy Centre in 1997 and was accredited as a CBT therapist with the BABCP.
+He worked in NHS and community mental health services for over 40 years, mainly as a consultant clinical psychologist which included over ten years as an NHS psychological therapies clinical service manager.
+During this time he led work setting up a routine outcome monitoring system, including generating one of the first datasets to include measures every session which enabled research into sudden gains, shapes of change and the development of feedback systems to identify patients at risk of a poor outcome.

-Mike has been involved in training cognitive behavioural therapists, graduate primary care mental health workers, and primary care practitioners in self-help support for common mental health problems.
-His main research activity has been focused on self-help/self-management in mental health and psychological therapies process and outcome research in routine NHS service settings.
+Mike's research has been focused on psychological therapies process and outcome research in routine NHS services and self-help/self-management of mental health.
 This includes the development and evaluation of self-help interventions for people with common mental health problems and those with more severe and long term mental health problems.
 His research has involved a range of methodological approaches, including RCTs, practice based evidence and qualitative research.
+He was founding Director of the Centre for Applied Research in Health between 2016 and 2019 and a founding member of the Northern Talking Therapies Practice Research Network

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):